stuntrally/stuntrally3/docs/Developing.md

 ### Vegetation 🌳🪨

-Means models for trees, rocks, plants etc.
+Means models for trees, palms, rocks, bushes, plants etc.
 It is not paged, does not have impostors (like it was in old SR with paged-geometry, *aka the worst library used*).

 Now simply uses Ogre-Next Items that will be automatically HW instanced, to reduce draw calls, also works with mesh LODs.
-All models are placed during track load by code in `src/common/SceneTrees.cpp`.
+All models are placed during track load by code in [CScene_Veget.cpp](../src/common/CScene_Veget.cpp).
 **_ToDo:_** make it parallel on CPU, it is rather slow.

 ### Objects .mesh

 For Vegetation, Objects, etc.
 All models in **`.mesh`** files from old SR, need to be converted to newer version for SR3 using `OgreMeshTool`.
-Provided Python script `config/ogre-mesh.py` is helpful for this.
+Provided Python script [ogre-mesh.py](../config/ogre-mesh.py) is helpful for this.
 Comments inside have more detail.
 It can process whole dir (e.g. new `objects3/` with files to convert) and has command presets, with LODs set up.

+Code for creating in `App::CreateObjects()` in [App_SceneObjects.cpp](../src/common/App_SceneObjects.cpp).

 ### Grass 🌿